Worm-farming tips from Maggie, aged 2

 Where to start to answer this question?

-Composting is of course an obvious activity for gardeners – you make your own top-quality plant food by recycling your organic waste, including garden waste.
+Composting is an obvious activity for gardeners – you make your own top-quality plant food by recycling your organic waste.

 But the point I tried to make in answering my friend was that it wasn’t for the sake of plants that I started composting but for the sake of the soil itself.